ARM-software/arm-trusted-firmware/readme.rst

 -  ``FVP_Base_Cortex-A73x4``
 -  ``FVP_CSS_SGM-775`` (Version 11.0, Build 11.0.36)

-Various AArch32 builds of this release has been tested on the following ARM `FVP`_\ s (64-bit host machine only):
+Various AArch32 builds of this release has been tested on the following Arm `FVP`_\ s (64-bit host machine only):

 -  ``FVP_Base_AEMv8A-AEMv8A`` (Version 8.5, Build 0.8.8502)
 -  ``FVP_Base_Cortex-A32x4``

 The Foundation FVP can be downloaded free of charge.
-The Base FVPs can be licensed from ARM.
-See the `ARM FVP website`_.
+The Base FVPs can be licensed from Arm.
+See the `Arm FVP website`_.

 All the above platforms have been tested with `Linaro Release 17.04`_.